How to Use OBS Studio: Complete Beginner's Guide to Live Streaming (2026)

 Step 1: Download and Run the Auto-Configuration Wizard

 First, download OBS Studio from the official obsproject.com website.
 It is available for Windows, Mac, and Linux.
-The September 2025 release of OBS Studio 32.0 added a built-in Plugin Manager and experimental Metal renderer support for Mac (BetaNews, 2025), making the setup process smoother than ever.
+As of OBS Studio 32.1 (released April 2026), OBS ships with a built-in Plugin Manager, a reworked audio mixer, and WebRTC output, building on the 32.0 release that first added the Plugin Manager and Metal renderer support for Mac (OBS Project, 2026), making the current setup process smoother than earlier versions.

 Once installed, do not manually tweak your settings right away.
 Instead, use the Auto-Configuration Wizard: